Hot Picks

 Zorro

 In Loudon, Grandier is known as quite a womanizer, who has impregnated quite a few girls, despite his cloth, so it is of little wonder that he has not only made friends in the city.
 Plus, the Ursulian Nuns seem to all haqve fallen in love with the attractive soft-spoken priest, especially their hunchbacked mother superior sister Jeanne (Vanessa Redgrave).
-But all of a sudden, only one girl has caught Grandier's eye, virtuous Madeleine (Gemma Jones), & this time the love is for real (& hers, too).
+But all of a sudden, only one girl has caught Grandier's eye, virtuous Madeleine (Gemma Jones), and this time the love is for real (and hers, too).

-As their priest is burned, the decadent citizens of Loudon cheer on, oblivious to the poitics behind the execution, & really, the minute Grandier has finally been burned to death, Loudon is blown up ...
+As their priest is burned, the decadent citizens of Loudon cheer on, oblivious to the poitics behind the execution, and really, the minute Grandier has finally been burned to death, Loudon is blown up ...

 review © by Mike Haberfelner